monetha/ico-analyzer-web-app/README.md

 When you edit the code, please run `npm run build` to check the formatting of your code before you git commit.
 Ensure the PR description clearly describes the problem and solution.
 It should include:

 * The operating system on which you tested.
-* The Zulip-Desktop version on which you tested.
 * The relevant issue number, if applicable.